licat233/goss/README.md

       --dev               dev mode, print error message
       --dir string        The directory where the HTML file is located, defaults to the current directory (default ".")
       --endpoint string   your-oss-endpoint.
 Default use of environment variable value of GOSS_OSS_ENDPOINT, example: oss-cn-hongkong.aliyuncs.com
+      --exts strings      your-file-extension name.
+The target file to be processed.For example: "html,htm".
-      --files strings     your-filename.
+      --files strings     your-fileext.
 The target file to be processed.
-When the value is *, all HTML format files in the current directory are selected by default.
 If multiple files need to be selected, please use the "," separator, for example: "index.html,home.html".
       --folder string     your-oss-folder.
 Default use of environment variable value of GOSS_OSS_FOLDER_NAME -h, --help              help for goss
       --id string         your-access-key-id.
 Default use of environment variable value of GOSS_OSS_ACCESS_KEY_ID